 She didn’t show up for work on April 14; her coworkers found her unresponsive in her living room.

-A spokesperson for the Georgia Bureau of Investigation said an autopsy was not performed on Grubbs because she tested positive for COVID-19, which was listed as the “probable cause of death.”
+A spokesperson for the Georgia Bureau of Investigation said an autopsy was not performed on Grubbs because she tested positive for COVID-19.

 "The only place she went was home and her job,” Grubbs said.
 “We feel that it had to come from the prison.
 That’s the only place we know that she’d been around it."